addyosmani/backbone-fundamentals/backbone-fundamentals.md

 There are no performance drawbacks to using Backbone to structure your application.
 It avoids run loops, two-way binding, and constant polling of your data structures for updates and tries to keep things simple where possible.
 That said, should you wish to go against the grain, you can of course implement such things on top of it.
 Backbone won't stop you.

 With a vibrant community of plugin and extension authors, there's a liklihood that if you're looking to achieve some behavior Backbone is lacking, a complementary project exists that works well with it.
-This is made simpler by Backbone offering literate documentation of it's source code, allowing anyone an opportunity to easily understand what is going on behind the scenes.
+This is made simpler by Backbone offering literate documentation of its source code, allowing anyone an opportunity to easily understand what is going on behind the scenes.

 Having been refined over two and a half years of development, Backbone is a mature library that will continue to offer a minimalist solution for building better web applications.
 I regularly use it and hope that you find it as useful an addition to your toolbelt as I have.